Suck Problems during Breastfeeding

 A baby sucks, swallows and breathes all at the same time while breastfeeding.

-Baby’s lips help to make an air tight seal while breastfeeding, and the cheeks have fatty pads in the beginning (as a newborn) that help baby keep the nipple in the mouth.
-Preemie babies may have less of this fatty deposit in the cheeks, which can make it more difficult for them to feed.
+The baby’s lips help to make an airtight seal while breastfeeding, and the cheeks have fat pads in the beginning (as a newborn), that help a baby hold the nipple inside the mouth.

 There are also 6 cranial nerves that help control these actions.
-Problems with a baby’s muscles or nerves will therefore have an impact on how well baby can breastfeed.
+Problems with a baby’s muscles or nerves will, therefore, have an impact on how well a baby can breastfeed.

 Oral Problems that can Interfere with Breastfeeding